skip navigation

 Q: HOW MUCH DOES IT COST TO PLAY IN AWHL?

-Season fees are set based on the cost of ice and referees.
-AWHL strives to keep the fees as affordable as possible for this expensive sport so there's no fluffy stuff in the budget.
-Currently, the league aims for a 24 game season and makes its calculations on that.
+Season fees are set based on the cost of ice, referees, and scorekeepers.
+AWHL strives to keep the fees as affordable as possible for this expensive sport.

-Player Managed Teams are responsible for paying one team fee with the cost split amongst their players.
-The 2022-23 TEAM fee is $6,000.
+Player-Formed Teams are responsible for paying one team fee with the cost split amongst their players.
+The 2024-2025 TEAM fee is $6,500.
 Many self-organized teams have successfully found sponsorships to help offset their costs.

-League Managed Teams offer women a chance to sign up individually for a team.
+League-Formed Teams offer players a chance to sign up individually for a team.
 These teams also have sponsors which help offset costs.
-The 2022-23 Season cost is $415 for players and $195 for goalies.
+The 2024-2025 Season cost is $450 for players and $75 for goalies.
+Payment plans are available.

-All players also pay a non-refundable Admin fee to help offset the cost of a part-time manager who schedules games, refs, tournament and pays our bills.
+All players also pay a non-refundable admin fee to help offset the cost of a part-time manager who schedules games, referees, tournament and pays our bills.

 Q: CAN I STILL JOIN AFTER THE SEASON STARTS?

 We strive to make sure all who want to play hockey find a team.
 When teams fill, the board starts a waiting list.
-Quite often, Player-Managed Teams also end up needing to fill spots and we can help connect you. email us at anchoragewomenshockey@gmail.com
+Quite often, player-formed teams also end up needing to fill spots, and we can help connect you.

 Q: I'VE NEVER PLAYED HOCKEY....BUT I WOULD REALLY LIKE TO TRY!